wdorsey/dotVFile/README.md

 ```

 ### VFilePath
-A `VFilePath` represents the full virtual file path of a vfile.
+`VFilePath` represents the full virtual file path of a vfile.

 ```JSON
 {